Bogon filtering

 Bogon filtering is the practice of blocking packets known as bogons, which are ones sent to a computer network claiming to originate from invalid or bogus IP addresses, known as bogon addresses.

 Etymology

 The term bogon stems from hacker jargon, with the earliest appearance in the Jargon File in version 1.5.0 (dated 1983).
 It is defined as the quantum of bogosity, or the property of being bogus.
 A bogon packet is frequently bogus both in the conventional sense of being forged for illegitimate purposes, and in the hackish sense of being incorrect, absurd, and useless.
 An alternative etymology suggests that 'bogon' derives from a portmanteau of "bogus logon", or a logon from a place you know no one can actually logon.

 Types of bogon addresses

 Areas of unallocated address space are called the bogon space.
-These are addresses that are not in any range allocated the Internet Assigned Numbers Authority (IANA) or a regional Internet registry (RIR) for public internet use.
+These are addresses that are not in any range allocated by the Internet Assigned Numbers Authority (IANA) or a regional Internet registry (RIR) for public Internet use.